 “No part of the process is wasted.
 “We didn’t take power” isn't a death knell for progress.

 Most steps toward change are pleasant, not dependent on political meetings

-Process of change is open to everyone, not just those employed in particular industries.
+The process of change is open to everyone, not just those employed in particular industries.

 You do not need to wait for anyone else’s permission to begin.”

-Monbiot warns that this is NOT a political panacea, “It does not cure the explorations of the workplace or the attempts by some people to grab political power by undemocratic means, or assets such as physical space and public budgets from being captured for the exclusive use of the few.”
+Monbiot warns that this is NOT a political panacea, “It does not cure the explorations of the workplace or the attempts by some people to grab political power by undemocratic means or assets such as physical space and public budgets from being captured for the exclusive use of the few.”

 The hardest questions of our times are too important to be left to economists alone, but the answers should belong to each and every Terrestrial.
 “Democratic power should be grounded in actual choice and consent, rather than in the imagined permission that political systems presumptuously grant themselves,” says Monbiot.